Whole-of-life policies

 - couldn’t have afforded the premiums when the policy was originally sold

-Alternatively, we may ask you what sum assured could have been provided on a non-reviewable, ‘minimum’ or ‘standard’ basis for the premium the customer is now paying.
-We’d then say that the sum assured should be fixed at that level and the customer would continue to pay the same premium.
+Alternatively, we may ask you what sum assured you could have provided on a non-reviewable, ‘minimum’ or ‘standard’ basis for the premium the customer is now paying.
+We’d then say you should fix the sum assured at that level and the customer should continue to pay the same premium.

 -

-In some complaints we receive, we see that the customer didn’t actually need the policy.
-In these cases, we’ll consider their personal and financial circumstances at the time they took the policy out.
+When a customer didn’t need life cover, we’ll look at their personal and financial circumstances at the time they took the policy out.

-If we decide that the customer didn’t need life assurance at all, we’re likely to say that the business should refund all payments made to the policy.
-We’ll also usually tell you to pay an appropriate rate of interest, because the customer didn’t have the money, or was deprived of an investment opportunity, by paying the premiums or lump sum.
+If we decide that the customer didn’t need life cover at all, we’re likely to tell your business to refund all payments, less any surrender value.
+We’ll also usually tell you to pay interest because – by paying the premiums or lump sum – the customer didn’t couldn’t invest that money elsewhere.

 -

-We also see cases where customers say they took out a whole-of-life policy as a way of saving money, for example, to buy a house in the future.
+We also see cases where customers say they took out a whole-of-life policy as a way to save money for the future.

 Sometimes, a customer takes out a whole-of-life policy to cover a potential inheritance tax liability when they die.
-But in cases involving reviewable policies, and maximum policies, we’d expect you to have made sure:
+In cases involving reviewable and maximum policies, we’d expect you to have made sure that:

 - it was suited to the customer’s circumstances

-- it was clear to the customer that they may have to pay more in the future to maintain cover for that fixed liability
+- the customer knew they may have to pay more in the future to maintain cover for that fixed liability

 We’ll look at whether the policy could continue to provide the cover in the long term.
-And if that was unlikely, we’d usually uphold the complaint.
-We’d usually expect whole-of-life policies sold for inheritance tax mitigation to be set up on a ‘standard’ basis and written in trust.
+If that was unlikely, we’ll usually uphold the complaint.
+In most cases, we expect whole-of-life policies that are sold for inheritance tax mitigation to be set up on a ‘standard’ basis and written in trust.

 Whole-of-life policy reviewed and changed without customer's knowledge